kennersoft/kennerpim/docs/en/user-guide/categories.md

 ## Working With Entities Related to Categories

 Relations to [products](./products.md#category-products) are available for all categories by default.
 For *root* categories, there is additionally the relation to [catalogs](#catalogs).
-Moreover, once the [TreoDAM module](https://treodam.com) is also installed in the TreoPIM system, [assets](#asset-relations) can also be related to categories.
+Moreover, once the [TreoDAM module](https://treodam.com) is also installed in the KennerPim system, [assets](#asset-relations) can also be related to categories.
 All the related entities records are displayed on the corresponding panels on the category [detail view](./views-and-panels.md#detail-view) page.

 > If any panel is missing, please, contact your administrator as to your access rights configuration.
 To be able to relate more entities to categories, please, also contact your administrator.